visaplan/plone.ajaxnavigation/docs/index.rst

 With Plone 5, the handling of Javascript resources changes, so some changes are expected to be necessary.
 Help with this is appreciated.

+For `Volto`_ sites, the whole jQuery-based handling might be obsolete because of the use of `React.js`_.

 Javascript
 ----------